API Reference

 Revoke compromised or unused keys:

-1. Go to Settings > API Keys
+1. Go to Settings in the sidebar

 Revoked keys are immediately invalid.
 Any requests using them will fail with 401 Unauthorized.